f5devcentral/nginx-one-lab/docs/README.md

 1. Observe the running NGINX instance on this machine.

-    - If you are working from the jumphost, open the Chromium browser and navigate to **http://10.1.1.6/** <!-- markdownlint-disable-line -->
+    - If you are working from the jumphost, open the Chromium browser and navigate to **http://10.1.1.6/**

     - If you are connecting directly through UDF, locate the "NGINX OSS" component and select the "NGINX HTTP" access method.